 New Freshmen and Transfer Students

-Students should declare the Communication Studies major when they register for orientation.
-A General Education Communication class (GCOM) is the prerequisite course for SCOM 240 and SCOM 241.
-Once students have earned JMU credit for a GCOM course, they must be a declared SCOM major in order to register for SCOM 240 and SCOM 241, which must be taken concurrently.
+Students should declare the communication studies major when they register for orientation.
+A General Education communication class (SCOM) is the prerequisite course for SCOM 240 and SCOM 241.
+Once students have earned JMU credit for a SCOM course, they must be a declared SCOM major in order to register for SCOM 240 and SCOM 241, which must be taken concurrently.

 New Transfer Students

 New transfer students applying to the School of Communication Studies are held to the same admission and progression policies and guidelines as other applicants.
 However, once admitted to the School of Communication Studies, students may petition for SCOM credit for courses taken at previous institutions.
 As with other applicants, students cannot retroactively apply more than nine hours of SCOM courses taken at JMU, including SCOM 240 and SCOM 241, to their major or minor once admitted to the School of Communication Studies.

 Currently Enrolled Major Changers

 Students should submit a "Change or Declaration of Major" form declaring communication studies as well as the school's "Disclaimer" form to the school's main office, Harrison Hall, Room 1276.
 Forms will then be given to the school's Assistant Director to process, after which students will be sent an email containing important information including the name of their new faculty adviser.
 Students must declare the communication studies major in order to register for SCOM 240 and SCOM 241, which must be taken concurrently and cannot be taken until after they have taken and earned JMU credit for a General Education communication class (SCOM).

 Declaring Communication Studies indicates intention to apply for full admission to the major.
 Students should apply to the major during the semester when they will have completed SCOM 240 and SCOM 241.